Kiwwa/dotfiles/README.md

 - installation/configuration of;
   - Specktacle
   - Dash
+  - Krisp
-  - Atom
+  - Irvue
   - Sublime
-  - Skitch
-  - Vanilla
+  - Bartender
   - Be Focussed Pro

 ## Stuff to change